-Use this key to turn automatically the camera to its start up position.
-The camera will zoom out and turns to a position with the lens straight forward.
-This affects only the Pan, Tilt and Zoom position and NOT the focus level of the camera, or exposure and white balance settings.
+If you use this key, the camera will automatically turn to its start up position: the camera will zoom out and turns to a position with the lens straight forward.
+This affects only the Pan, Tilt and Zoom position and NOT the focus level of the camera, or exposure and white balance settings!